 Having a parent with Borderline Personality Disorder, or BPD, or with Narcissistic Personality Disorder, or NPD, isn’t always easy to identify.
 Particularly if you’re the child of one.
 You long ago learned to agree completely, in order to maintain the peace, because those with the illness and no willingness to change (why should they, it’s everyone else’s fault!) experience disagreement as rejection.
 In their world, the other is all-good, or all-bad.
 Anyone in their lives can tell you, they’re never quite sure when the switch gets flipped, and suddenly the exciting flow of attention and admiration gets cut off, leaving you cold and alone, prey to the hostility that follows.

 If you’re someone raised by a parent or other caregiver with BPD or NPD, you might well be convinced that they are right.
 As you look around, you feel how foreign you are from others who aren’t constantly second-guessing themselves, who are at ease with being less-than-perfect, and comfortable in relationships where they can let themselves be themselves.
 Your shame might even convince you not to talk about it because of course no one will understand.

 Except for others raised by those with BPD/NPD.

 If you can’t make it, but recognize that you’re experiencing the impact such a parent can have, I urge you to reach out.
 Sadly, it’s estimated that 2% of the population, many of whom are raising children, suffer from this illness…and without help and support, the damage perpetuates.
+I’ve also written some articles that might help; feel free to go to the articles section.
 Let’s make it end here!